Alfred Edward Chalon(1780-1860), Portrait and subject painter

 Artist associated with 181 portraits

 Born in Geneva to French parents.
 His father became a professor at the Royal Military College in Sandhurst, and the family moved to England.
 In 1797, Chalon enrolled at the Royal Academy schools.
 He first exhibited at the academy in 1810; was elected an associate two years later and became an academician in 1816.
 Chalon's talents lay in painting miniature watercolour portraits.
 His work became highly fashionable.
 He came to the attention of Queen Victoria and she asked him to paint her first visit to the House of Lords in 1837.
 Afterwards, the queen appointed him as painter in watercolour.
-The head and shoulders of this portrait were featured on many British colonial postage stamps.
+The head and shoulders of his portrait of the Queen were featured on many British colonial postage stamps.

 attributed to Alfred Edward Chalon